-Not all companies understand why it's important for them to have technical editor(s).
+Not all companies understand why it's important for them to have technical editors.
 In fact, many technical editors must justify their existence on a regular basis.
-If you have some information that would help others understand the value-add, please share it below.
+If you have some information that would help others understand the value addition, please share it below.
 Please also preface your comments with your name and/or email address.

 To edit the page, click the icon at the top, or click the Edit link at the bottom.

 This page is a wiki.